Aussieforks/aussieforks-modpack/README.md

 * Original mod author: Sokomine
 * LinuxForks maintainer: gpcf
+* Licence: FIXME unclear
+* Emojigit/1F616EMO has a fork which slaps GPL-3.0-or-later & CC-BY-SA-3.0
+on it.
+The code may be significantly different enough to consider a new work, but the assets seem to be direct copies.

 ### areas
 Allows users to protect areas from node destruction.
 The protection is rectangular-prism shaped.
 TODO: use Blockhead's own version with some command improvements.